 Our patients experiencing joint pain know how debilitating it can be.
 Some find it difficult to even perform basic tasks when dealing with severe joint pain.
 Whether it is due to an injury or because of a condition like arthritis.
 Joint pain is no joke, and those affected by it, dream of a pain-free life.

-Most of us already know of the health benefits of drinking water.
+Most of us already know about the health benefits of drinking water.
 It helps to keep a healthy digestive system, controls our blood pressure, keeps our skin healthy, helps to prevent kidney disease, and it even helps with our weight loss effort.
 However, not so many people know that water can help support joint pain relief.

 Drinking water can stimulate our production of synovial fluid (in charge of lubricating the cartilage), plus, reduce inflammation around the joint.
-And it encourages growth of new cells in the cartilage tissues.
-Proper water intake can also support circulation and immune system.
+And it encourages the growth of new cells in the cartilage tissues.
+Proper water intake can also support circulation and the immune system.
 This occurs by enabling it to promote a faster recovery.

-In conclusion, for healthier joints focus on staying properly hydrated throughout the day.
+In conclusion, for healthier joints focus on staying hydrated properly, throughout the day.